hperaza/Debug280/README.md

 This is a simple debugger that illustrates the use of the hardware breakpoint-on-halt and single-step capabilities of the Zilog Z280 CPU.

-The core of the debugger is based on the very simple debug monitor built in the RSX280 operating system.
+The core of the debugger is based on the very simple debug monitor built into the RSX280 operating system.
 This version runs in standalone mode using the Z280 internal UART to communicate with the user's terminal, and assumes that the CPU is in Z80 mode (MMU disabled).
 That means also that the task to be